 Mr. Tom Pina enlisted into the Adjutant General Corps of United States Army Reserves in 1986, completed basic training and advanced individual training at Fort Jackson, S.C.
 In 1990, Mr. Pina became an instructor teaching PLDC, BNCOC and BF-ITC and later an Observer, Controller/Trainer.
 His career has taken him to Fort Jackson, Fort Bliss, Fort Polk, Fort Bragg, Fort Meade, Fort Lee, Fort Leavenworth, Fort McCoy, Fort Lewis and deployments to Bosnia and Afghanistan.
-His current assignment is with Cadet Command as the Recruiting Operations Officer at Loyola University-Chicago.
+His current assignment is with Cadet Command as the Military Science I Instructor at Loyola University-Chicago.

 Mr. Kevin Ward- Human Resources Director

 Currently resides near Chicago, IL.
 Employed by U.S. Army Cadet Command, AO North Loyola University Army ROTC Program as Human Resources Director.
 Education: Bachelor of Science Degree.
 Retired Army NCO Served 25 years in the following countries: Iraq, Germany, Kosovo, United Kingdom, Japan, and Hawaii.